-- Program Requirements: The MATS degree requires satisfactory completion of 54 semester units as outlined in the curriculum (see Appendix C) with a cumulative GPA of at least 2.25/4.0.
+- Program Requirements: The MATS degree requires satisfactory completion of 54 semester units as outlined in the curriculum requirements (see below) with a cumulative GPA of at least 2.25/4.0.
 This degree allows students to focus on deepening their biblical and theological knowledge.
-The degree may be pursued through several options: residential full- or part-time study, through a fully online option (see the "Online Education" bullet point below) or through hybrid study (a combination of online and residential). - Time Limit: There is no time limit for the MATS degree.
+This degree may be done entirely online, residentially in St. Louis, or through hybrid study (a combination of online and residential). - Time Limit: There is no time limit for the MATS degree.
 However, students should be aware that if they withdraw or are withdrawn from the degree due to inactivity, they will need to reapply and must complete the degree requirements as they are when the student rematriculates.
-Courses taken previously may not meet requirements if the degree has been revised. - Residency Requirement: There is no residential course requirement for successful completion of the MATS.
+Courses taken previously and transfer credit previously approved may not meet requirements if the degree has been revised. - Residency Requirement: There is no residential course requirement for successful completion of the MATS.
 Regarding transfer credit, a maximum of 27 units may be accepted in transfer for the MATS.
 (See "Transfer Credit" section for more details). - Bible Content Exam: All entering MATS students must take the Bible Content Exam in their first semester of study.
 Students must pass the exam no later than the semester of graduation.
 The exam may be attempted multiple times and is taken online.
-Study guides for the exam are available on MyCTS. - Online Education: Students may pursue the MATS fully online.
+Study guides for the exam are available on MyCTS.

+- Online Education: Students may pursue the MATS fully online.
 The MATS online is the same degree program offered on campus but allows students to fulfill all curricular requirements online; no on-campus residency is necessary for this option.
 F-1 (non-immigrant) international students may not take more than one class per semester online while attending under an F-1 visa.
 Students should read the "Satisfactory Academic Progress section" of this handbook to ensure ongoing Financial Aid eligibility (See the "Online Education" section of this handbook for additional information.) - Nashville Campus: Students accepted to the MATS program in Nashville may complete no more than 26 credit hours of the degree through courses offered there.
 Remaining courses may be taken through online education offerings, hybrid courses, or courses offered on the main campus in St. Louis, Missouri.
 Courses in Nashville take place at Christ Presbyterian Church, 2323 Old Hickory Boulevard, Nashville, TN 37215-5332, and West End Community Church, 235 White Bridge Pike, Nashville, TN 37209.